seungh06/node-sh/README.md

 ```

 ### ``$.chmod `[OPTION]...
 MODE[RFILE] FILE...` ``
 Change the mode of each FILE to `MODE`.
-If `reference` options is supplied, change the mode of each FILE to that of `RFILE`.
+If `reference` option is supplied, change the mode of each FILE to that of `RFILE`.

  - `-c, --changes` : report only when a change is made.
  - `--reference=RFILE` : use `RFILE`'s mode instead of `MODE` values.